liguowang/cobind/docs/usage/cooccur.rst

 :code:`cobind.py cooccur -h`

 ::

- usage: cobind.py cooccur [-h] [--ncut N_CUT] [--pcut P_CUT] [-d] [--dist MAX_DIST] input_A.bed input_B.bed background.bed output.tsv
+ usage: cobind.py cooccur [-h] [--ncut N_CUT] [--pcut P_CUT] [-d]
+                          input_A.bed input_B.bed background.bed output.tsv

  positional arguments:
    input_A.bed     Genomic regions in BED, BED-like or bigBed format.
-The BED-like format includes: 'bed3', 'bed4', 'bed6', 'bed12',
+The BED-like format
+                   includes: 'bed3', 'bed4', 'bed6', 'bed12', 'bedgraph', 'narrowpeak',
-                    'bedgraph', 'narrowpeak', 'broadpeak', 'gappedpeak'.
+                   'broadpeak', 'gappedpeak'.
 BED and BED-like format can be plain text, compressed (.gz, .z, .bz, .bz2, .bzip2) or remote (http://, https://, ftp://) files.
 Do not compress BigBed foramt.
 BigBed file can also be a remote file. input_B.bed     Genomic regions in BED, BED-like or bigBed format.
-The BED-like format includes: 'bed3', 'bed4', 'bed6', 'bed12', 'bedgraph', 'narrowpeak', 'broadpeak', 'gappedpeak'.
+The BED-like format
+                   includes: 'bed3', 'bed4', 'bed6', 'bed12', 'bedgraph', 'narrowpeak',
+                   'broadpeak', 'gappedpeak'.
 BED and BED-like format can be plain text, compressed (.gz, .z, .bz, .bz2, .bzip2) or remote (http://, https://, ftp://) files.
 Do not compress BigBed foramt.
 BigBed file can also be a remote file. background.bed  Genomic regions as the background (e.g., all promoters, all enhancers). output.tsv      For each genomic region in the "background.bed" file, add another column indicating if this region is "input_A specific (i.e., A+B-)", "input_B specific (i.e., A-B+)", "co-occur (i.e., A+B+)" or "neither (i.e, A-B-)".

  optional arguments:
    -h, --help      show this help message and exit --ncut N_CUT    The minimum overlap size. (default: 1) --pcut P_CUT    The minimum overlap percentage. (default: 0.000000) -d, --debug     Print detailed information for debugging.

 Example